tuncgultekin/lwmessagepush/README.md

 Architecture
 -----------
 LW-MessagePush takes advantages of IoC pattern, each of the connection handlers and persistence services are injected by interfaces.
-So, it can be easily customized.
+So, it can be easily customized (refer Customization section).
 Currently LW-MessagePush supports WebSocket and Long Polling connection methods and in-memory message persistence layer.

 LW-MessagePush Project Namespaces:
 * DTOs:
   * PushMessage.cs :  Message data container class, that includes the properties of transferred messages.